 Return to topic:

-Sometimes people with diabetes develop low blood sugar levels during the night.
+Sometimes children who have type 1 diabetes and children with type 2 diabetes who take insulin develop low blood sugar levels during the night.
 If your child's level drops during the night, he or she may wake up in a cold sweat and feel weak.
 But some children sleep through it because the body uses stored sugar to raise their blood sugar level back to their target range.
 If this happens, your child may wake up in the morning with only a headache and possibly high blood sugar.

 What causes low blood sugar?